 Some voice recognition systems, called discrete speech systems, require the user to speak clearly and slowly and to separate words.
 Continuous speech systems are designed to understand a more natural mode of speaking.

-Discrete speech voice recognition systems are widely used for customer service routing.
+Discrete speech systems are widely used for customer service routing.
 The system is speaker independent, but understands only a small pool of words or phrases.
 The caller is given a choice to answer a question, usually with "yes" or "no." After receiving an answer, the system escalates the caller to the next level.
 If the caller replies with a unique answer, the automated response is usually, "Sorry, I didn't understand you; please try again," with a repeat of the question and available answers.
 This type of voice recognition is also referred to as grammar constrained recognition.

 Continuous speech is a more sophisticated form of voice recognition software, wherein the caller can speak naturally to explain a problem or request a service.
 This program is designed to pick out key words or phrases and make a statistical best-guess as to what the customer wants.
-Speaking plainly aids voice recognition in identifying the need.
+Speaking plainly aids the program in identifying the need.
 This type of system has a far more intensive database than discreet speech systems and is also referred to as natural language recognition.

 SauteePan